algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - The file containing a module must be shorter than 20 character and clear enough to understand,
 - The module contained in a file must have the same name as its file,
-- The spacing 4 spaces between each level of indentation.
+- The space between each level of indentation must be of 4 spaces.

 ## 4 - Technical implementations